UMCFS/Rules/MarketplaceRules.md

 *First, some things to define:*

 **Base Value** -
-__Purchased rom an authorized retailer:__ the amount of money paid for your item on a receipt after any discounts, but before taxes and other costs.
+__Purchased from an authorized retailer:__ the amount of money paid for your item on a receipt after any discounts, but before taxes and other costs.
 __Purchased from a private party sale or non-authorized retailer:__ the lowest value between these sources shall be used: the actual item sale price (before tax and other costs), MSRP, or the current item pricing from an authorized retailer.

 **(At) Cost** - Cost is the base value, plus applicable real, direct costs, such as tax paid, shipping charges paid, and the cost of a Micro Center transferrable warranty, if applicable.